javierdiegof/HaskellSMV/README.md

 **ivardec** &nbsp; ::= &nbsp; "IVAR" **varlist**

 ### Composite variables (Define declarations)
-These are nameholders for boolean expressions made out of state variables and input variables, these are used to make code more readable.
+These are nameholders for boolean expressions made out of state variables and input variables, they are used to make code more readable.

 **definedec** &nbsp; ::= &nbsp; "DEFINE" **defexplist**